The Maven Meter: MGM Macau Casino & Hotel

 MGM’s small rooftop pool offers some pretty smoking views of the South China Sea and Taipa.

-Winter guests though are out of luck, as the pool closes down for three months every year, between January and March.
+As for the pool, it’s unheated so it closes down for three months every year, between January and March.

 MGM MACAU SPA